 1 OBLIGATIONS, BANS and DEMANDS:

 1.1.1 GIs must be of uniform color.
-The following colors are allowed: ALL White or ALL Royal Blue.
+The following colors are allowed: ALL WHITE, ALL BLUE or ALL BLACK in color.
 GIs with tops and pants of different colors are not permitted; nor are GIs with a collar that is a different color than the rest of the top (except female divisions).
 Use of clothing under the GI top is not allowed (except for women).

 1.1.2 In the adult black belt divisions (men’s and women’s), the event’s organizers may demand that athletes have two GIs of different colors (one royal blue and the other white), in order to distinguish between the two athletes in a match.

 1.1.3 GIs may not have tears, be wet, dirty or have any unpleasant odors.